 In 2021, the National Institute of Dental and Craniofacial Research published a report.
 Oral Health in America: Advances and Challenges builds on the landmark Surgeon General report from 2000.
 This initial report brought national attention to oral health and highlighted disparities in care.
 Years later, oral health continues to be essential to overall health and well-being.

-Health centers continue to increase access to oral health care in the communities they serve.
+Health centers continue to increase access to oral health care.

-According to 2020 Uniform Data System (UDS) data, health center dental programs achieved the following:
+According to 2021 Uniform Data System (UDS) data, health center dental programs achieved:

-- Approximately 17,583 oral health Full-Time Equivalents (FTEs) to include dentists, dental hygienists, and dental therapists:
+- About 18,749 oral health Full-Time Equivalents (FTEs); this includes dentists, dental hygienists, and dental therapists: